usegalaxy-eu/website/_posts/2018-09-24-galaxy-hts-data-analysis-workshop.md

 - Thursday 20nd: HiC data analysis by Ralf Gilsbach and Joachim Wolff, with the help of Björn Grüning
 - Friday 21st: Exercises & discussion with Björn Grüning and Mehmet Tekman

 2 Master students, 16 PhD students, 5 Post-docs and 2 PIs participated to this workshop.
-The feedback we received is good: 8% considered the course as good, 54% as very good and 39% excellent, all participants will recommend it and 96% will use Galaxy for future projects.
+The feedback we received is good: 100% of the participants though it was good to excellent and will recommend it and 96% will use Galaxy for future projects.
 A sucessful week then!

 {% twitter https://twitter.com/i/moments/1042692497347145728 %}